Edumynt/edumynt.in/src/content/courses/literature/indian-writers/anita-desai/6_Practice_MCQs.md

+---
+title: Practice MCQs
+course: literature
+order: 6
+---

 # 6. Practice MCQs for Anita Desai

 This section contains 100 multiple-choice questions to test your knowledge of Anita Desai.
 Click on "Answer" to reveal the correct choice.

-**1. Anita Desai is celebrated for her sensitive portrayal of the inner lives of her characters, particularly:**
+**1. Anita Desai is celebrated for her sensitive portrayal of the inner lives of:**
    a) Men in power
    b) Children
    c) Middle-class women